bhargabparthabora123/weather-app/README.md

 A basic weather app made with HTML, CSS and JS .
-Have used api fetching using openweathermap API.
+Have used api fetching using  AccuWeather API